 Should the Seattle area adopt new voting systems for elections?
-The conversation is growing.
+The conversation is growing

 Some voters may prefer to leave the current system alone, and even among reformers, not everyone is convinced that approval voting is the best option.

-“We think it would be an unfortunate choice for Seattle to go in that direction (of approval voting), when ranked choice voting has such a proven track record of success,” said Lisa Ayrault, director of FairVote Washington, which is pushing for ranked choice voting.
+“We think it would be an unfortunate choice for Seattle to go in that direction (of approval voting), when ranked-choice voting has such a proven track record of success,” said Lisa Ayrault, director of FairVote Washington, which is pushing for ranked-choice voting.
 Her organization has chapters in 12 counties and support from various community leaders and elected officials.

-“Where people tend to have strong preferences about their first choices and care a lot about the outcomes … ranked choice voting is the best,” she said.
+“Where people tend to have strong preferences about their first choices and care a lot about the outcomes … ranked-choice voting is the best,” she said.

-Ranked choice voting addresses the same problems but allows voters to express their views with more nuance and has been used much more in the real world, where campaign strategies and political advertising influence how voters behave, proponents say.
+Ranked-choice voting addresses the same problems but allows voters to express their views with more nuance and has been used much more in the real world, where campaign strategies and political advertising influence how voters behave, proponents say.
 It has a record of improving representation for women and people of color in U.S. cities, dating back a century, they say.

-“Ranked choice has been around much longer.
+“Ranked-choice has been around much longer.
 There are way more case studies and examples,” Zahilay said.

 Zahilay said he thinks both systems would be improvements over current primary election laws because they both allow voters to vote for multiple candidates, incentivize candidates to “campaign to everyone” and encourage cooperation between like-minded candidates, “rather than the toxic infighting we see now.”